Peat

 kudras_daudzums.jpg (376,01 KB)

 Overall, in the Latvian peat deposits it can be found 1.7 billion tons of peat (source: Latvian Environment Geology and Meteorology Centre).
-Bogs, which is currently the subject of peat extraction, on January 1st, 2019 had 145.7 million tons of peat.
+Bogs, which is currently the subject of peat extraction contain 145.7 million tons of peat.

 How many bogs are in Latvia?